JamesLau2001/james-lau-nc-news/README.md

 # Northcoders News API
+To access the service provided by this project, please go to https://james-lau-nc-news.onrender.com/.

+This project is an API, that revolves around collecting and manipulating databases.

+To fork and clone this repository, fork a copy of the original repository and copy the unnique link to your dashboard, and run $git clone <link>.

 To run this locally, ensure to set up the environment variables (.env.test and .env.development), connecting to their respective databases.
+In order to ensure everything has been set up correctly, please run $npm install, $npm run set-up, $npm run seed, and to run tests please run $npm test app.

 GET /api/topics has been added: run a GET request on the endpoint '/api/topics' to retrieve a body of all the topics.